-Since the machine does not provide any carriage position information to the using system except in the home position, hardware or programming errors in carriage positioning or head selection are not directly detectable.
+Since the 2310 does not provide any carriage position information to the using system except in the Home position, hardware or programming errors in carriage positioning or head selection are not directly detectable.
 Therefore, it is imperative that the using system record address information on the disk either as part of the data field or in a separate address field along with each data record.
-This address must provide verification of the position of the selected information.
+This Symptom Index address must provide verification of the position of the selected information.